Home » Practice Areas » Sex Abuse » Youth Organizations & Sports Sex Abuse

 Until the summer of 2021, Louisiana’s statute of limitations for victims of child sexual abuse was 28 years of age.
 This timeline was far too short and limiting, given that, on average, it takes survivors until they’re in their 50s to come forward about trauma of this kind.
 The previous statute of limitations caused many survivors never to seek justice or file a civil claim against their abuser.

-But on August 1, 2021, Louisiana’s child sexual abuse laws drastically changed.
-Now, there’s no statute of limitations for sexual abuse in the state, and a three-year lookback window was enacted to allow survivors who were previously unable to make a claim to seek damages.
+But on August 1, 2021, Louisiana’s child sexual abuse laws drastically changed by enacting a three-year lookback window to allow survivors who were previously unable to make a claim to seek damages.

-Both aspects of Louisiana’s new sexual abuse legislation were considered a major win to advocates, lawmakers, and survivors.
-With no statute of limitations, victims may come forward when they’re ready or when a repressed trauma is later remembered.
+Louisiana’s new sexual abuse legislation is considered a major win to advocates, lawmakers, and survivors.
 Ultimately, it offers hope to those who felt or will feel hopeless.

 There’s been a steady influx of claims since Louisiana’s sexual abuse laws changed.
 Thousands of child sexual abuse survivors have filed lawsuits against coaches, volunteers, parents, other leaders and employees, and the organizations and sports clubs they’re a part of.
 There have been countless claims against clergy, teachers, caregivers, daycare providers, and parents, and most recently, startling reports about sexual abuse on college campuses have also made headlines.